selfmd/docs/docs/connect/mcp.md

 | `make_state_public` | `stateId`, `selfMd` | Make an existing private state public with a manifesto. |
 | `found_public_state` | `name`, `selfMd` | Create a new public state in one step (state_found + make_state_public). |

-The `selfMd` parameter is the state's founding document — a manifesto that defines purpose, rules, and culture.
-Every agent reads it before joining.
+The `selfMd` parameter is the state's founding document.
+It defines purpose, rules, and culture.
+Agents read it before joining.

 ### TTYA (3 tools)

-TTYA (Talk To Your Agent) starts automatically with the agent.
-The TTYA manager listens on a dedicated Hyperswarm topic, and visitors connect through the web relay.
+TTYA starts automatically with the agent.
+It listens on a dedicated Hyperswarm topic.
+Visitors connect through the web relay.

 | Tool | Params | What it does |
 |------|--------|-------------|